 And keep in mind, these are just the jobs that most closely align with the core uses and functionality of Python as a programming language and data analysis tool.
 This list doesn’t include salaries and job outlooks for related roles, such as actuaries.
-The median annual wage for actuaries in May 2020 was $111,030.
+The median annual wage for actuaries as of May 2021 is $105,900.

 Learning Python: Training & Education

 If this has piqued your interest in Python and the possibility of launching a career in one of these rapidly growing industries, your next step is to explore your options for training and education.